 The Auto Black Level [POST] files (ABL) may be used to automatically conform black level after the color conversion is applied.
-These are preferable to the native luma tools of an NLE for doing initial levels placement, because they introduce no relative saturation or hue distortion (that luma tools are prone to).
-A sufficient amount of ABL should be used to place black level at or near 1-4 IRE (not too little, or too much).
+These are preferable to the native luma tools of an NLE for doing initial levels placement, because they introduce minimal color distortion (that luma tools are prone to).
+The minimum amount of ABL should be used to place black level at or near 1-4 IRE.
+When there is doubt between two strengths, opt for the lesser.

-When exposure is properly set in advance of the conversion, strengths 3 and 4 should only be needed for low contrast lenses (i.e. ABL is not a corrective for bright exposure).
+When exposure is properly set in advance of the conversion, strengths 4 and 5 should only be needed for low contrast lenses (i.e. ABL is not a corrective for bright exposure).
 When using the luma curve to follow & supplement ABL, it should retain a single, smooth, contiguous arc over the majority of its run, such that elements in the scene conform to intended ranges without contortion.